-Figure XX: Boise River runoff volumes 1929 - 2010 and November 1 reservoir storage volumes.
+Figure XX: Boise River annual unregulated natural flow volumes 1929 - 2010 and November 1 reservoir storage volumes.
+Source?

-The hydrograph below summarizes the historical data from the Boise River at Glenwood Bridge for the period of record (1982 - 2010).
-The Boise River at Glenwood Bridge gage is utilized by the Army Corps of Engineers for evaluating flooding on the river.
-Flood stage is reached at 7,000 cfs.
+The hydrograph below (figure XX) summarizes the historical data from the Boise River at Glenwood Bridge for the period of record (1982 - 2010).
+The Army Corps of Engineers utilizes the Boise River gage at Glenwood Bridge to monitor and evaluate flood impacts on the river.
+Currently flood stage as measured at the Glenwood Bridge gage is 10.01 feet (approximately 7,000 cfs).
 The maximum discharge since the completion of the reservoir system was 9,840 cfs on June 13, 1983 (USGS, 2011).
 Typical winter flow out of Lucky Peak (November - March) is approximately 250 cfs.
-Typical flow at Glenwood after the spring runoff and during the irrigation season (July- September) is approximately 1,000 cfs.
+Typical flow at Glenwood after the spring runoff and during the irrigation season (July-September) is approximately 1,000 cfs.

-Figure XX: 25% exceedence means that for the specified day of the year the flow was greater than this value for 25% of the same day from 1982 through 2010.
-50% exceedence is the median and means that for the specified day of the year the flow was greater than this value for 25% of the same day from 1982 through 2010.
-75% exceedence means that for the specified day of the year the flow was greater than this value for 25% of the same day from 1982 through 2010.
-75% exceedence means that for the specified day of the year the flow was greater than this value for 75% of the same day from 1982 through 2010.
+Figure XX: 25% exceedence means that for the specified day of the year the flow was greater than this value 25% of the time for the same day from 1982 through 2010.
+50% exceedence is the median and means that for the specified day of the year the flow was greater than this value for 50% of the time for the same day from 1982 through 2010.
+75% exceedence means that for the specified day of the year the flow was greater than this value 75% of the time for same day from 1982 through 2010.

 During the irrigation season, the Boise River from Lucky Peak to Middleton does not have enough natural flow to meet irrigation demands.
 Irrigators rely on storage water to supplement the limited natural flow supplies.
-Below Middleton there are often enough gains, from the drains and groundwater seepage in the river to satisfy the existing irrigation demands.
+Below Middleton there are often enough return flows, from drains and/or groundwater seepage into the river to satisfy existing irrigation demands.
 On average, there is approximately 310,000 acre-feet per year of gain in flow between Middleton and Parma gages.
+These gains, 310,000 acre-feet, make up 28% of the 1,112,000 acre-feet of outflow from the basin near Parma.
+The return flows that increase river flows downstream are important and help to provide the necessary water and elevation head to deliver water in the lower Treasure Valley.
+These baseflows are an important part to efficiently deliver irrigation water in the Treasure Valley.